spagme/spagme.github.io/TutorialReactTs.md

 ## Update React app

-Remember to update https://host with you host given to you by .NET
+Remember to update https://host with your host given to you by .NET

 _App.tsx_